Skip to content

 Pros

-• Reliable wired USB-C connection
+• Reliable USB-C wired connection

 Cons

-• Wired only, no wireless mode
+• Wired-only, no wireless support

-• Full-size layout takes more desk space
+• Large size may take more desk space

 RK ROYAL KLUDGE RK920 Full Size Mechanical Keyboard